hamin/FayeSwift/Readme.md

 ### didUnsubscribeFromChannel

-websocketDidReceiveData is called when the client gets a binary frame from the connection.
+didUnsubscribeFromChannel is called when the client unsubscribes to a Faye channel.

 ```swift
 func didUnsubscribeFromChannel(channel: String) {